aryakgupta/erp-edu/odoo/doc/howtos/backend.rst

 Each module can provide its own translations within the i18n directory, by having files named LANG.po where LANG is the locale code for the language, or the language and country combination when they differ (e.g. pt.po or pt_BR.po).
-Translations will be loaded automatically by Odoo for all enabled languages.
-Developers always use English when creating a module, then export the module terms using Odoo's gettext POT export feature (:menuselection:`Settings --> Translations --> Import/Export --> Export Translation` without specifying a language), to create the module template POT file, and then derive the translated PO files.
+Translations will be loaded automatically by ERP for all enabled languages.
+Developers always use English when creating a module, then export the module terms using ERP's gettext POT export feature (:menuselection:`Settings --> Translations --> Import/Export --> Export Translation` without specifying a language), to create the module template POT file, and then derive the translated PO files.
 Many IDE's have plugins or modes for editing and merging PO/POT files.

-.. tip:: The Portable Object files generated by Odoo are published on
+.. tip:: The Portable Object files generated by ERP are published on
          `Transifex <https://www.transifex.com/odoo/public/>`__, making it
          easy to translate the software.